 - The next step ‘Initialize your project with:’ is optional, skip it if you wish to.

 Step 7: Push To Github Repo.

-For now, what we have done is initiated a folder in our computer to work as a local repository and then we created the actual Github repository which we want the code to be uploaded to.
+For now, what we have done is initiated a folder in our computer to work as a local repository and then we created the actual Github repository to which we want the code to be uploaded.
 On the page that Github redirects you to after the creation of a new repository, we will use the second option that says ‘…or push an existing repository from the command line.’
 This is because we have already created the repository through Github itself.
 We could have used the first option if that was not the case.

 The code we are going to use looks something like this.

 $ git remote add origin https://github.com/username/repository-name.git $ git branch -M main $ git push -u origin main